Share This Article

 1. Understand the Role of a Caregiver

 Before deciding to become a paid caregiver for your family member, it is essential to understand the responsibilities and expectations that come with the role.
-A caregiver provides assistance with daily living activities, including:
+A caretaker provides assistance with daily living activities, including:

 • Personal care: bathing, dressing, grooming, and toileting